 Please look at the below reversal signal.
 A candlestick is formed completely out of Bollinger Bands and then three Bearish candlesticks form that are all reversal signals.
 Three candlesticks before this, you already had another reversal signal, but you should have ignored it because it was fresh and it formed right after a big Bullish candlestick.
 But, the second sell signal (the yellow zone) looks like a good short trade setup.
 Let’s assume that you wouldn’t have MACD on your chart.
 You could go short and set your stop loss above the highest high.

 And guess what?
 Your stop loss would be triggered:

 So going against MACD is risky.
-Of course, the above signal formed by the candlesticks are not strong enough.
+Of course, the signals above that formed by candlesticks are not strong enough.
 That is why the price did not reverse and kept on going up.
-As novice traders are unable to distinguish the strong candlestick trade setups, having MACD can be a big help not to go against the trend based on the weak trade setups.
+As novice traders are unable to distinguish the strong candlestick trade setups, having MACD can be a big help not to go against the trend based on weak trade setups.

 This position goes up only for one more candlestick and then goes down and triggers your stop loss:

 MACD trading is so common among Forex traders.
 They just wait for a fresh MACD movement for a few bars and then they enter.
 MACD is really good for trend trading.
 It is also good for confirmation of reversal signals.
 MACD has to be used as a confirmation only.
 The main indicator is the price.
 If you use MACD as a confirmation for support and resistance breakout, it will be a big help.
 Those who trade based on support/resistance breakout have to have MACD on their charts if they are experienced enough in technical analysis, otherwise their success rate will not be reasonable.